 Scalper also was the live vocalist for the UK Hardcore noise/beat outfit 2nd Gen (Novamute) from 1997 till 2001.

-Leaving Fun-Da-Mental in 2000 to pursue a solo career, Scalper went on to release a set of EPs under a number of pseudonyms, as well as providing vocal, writing and arrangement work for the likes of Sonic Area, Larvae, Fujako, Zodiac project, Trace Elements and touring extensively.
+Leaving Fun-Da-Mental in 2000 to pursue a solo career, Scalper went on to release a set of EPs under a number of pseudonyms, as well as providing vocal, writing and arrangement work for the likes of Sonic Area (FR), Larvae (USA), Zodiac Project & Trace Elements (CH), Fujako (Belgium) and touring extensively.
 The third Scalper EP When The Angels Fight was released in 2002 on the Clockwork Recordings record label.

 2007 onwards: Move to New Zealand, Flesh & Bones and Butchers Bakers